-Phishing - Online, you should never respond to unsolicited emails that ask you to verify your card or account number, this scam is called Phishing and is very dangerous.
-Some websites you encounter may look legitimate, but may collect data or put spy ware (software that forwards personal data to fraudsters) on your computer.
-Do not click on the e-mail link.
-You could be adding to their identity theft collection.
-A recent example of fraud is some members were initiated via e-mail from NCUA.
-NCUA does not ask credit union members for personal information.
-If you responded to this e-mail, please notify the credit union immediately.
+- While online, never respond to unsolicited emails that ask you to verify your card or account number, this scam is called Phishing and is very dangerous.
+Some websites you encounter may look legitimate, but can collect data or place Spyware on your computer.
+Do not click on the e-mail link, you could be adding yourself to their identity theft collection.

-Pharming seeks to obtain your personal information by secretly directing you to a copycat Web site, where your information is stolen, usually by filling out a legitimate form.
+- Pharming is a type of scam that seeks to obtain your personal information by secretly directing you to a copycat website, where your information is stolen, usually by filling out a legitimate form.
 Before submitting any financial information through a website look for the “lock” icon on the browser status bar or “https” in the web address.
 Be cautious when providing personal information online.

 CREDIT UNION MONITORING:

-The credit union monitors your ATM, VISA Debit Card and VISA Credit Card for fraud activity which may include a sudden change in usual transactions (such as when US-issued card is used unexpectedly overseas or out of your usual usage area, a sudden string of costly purchases, or any pattern associated with new fraud trends around the world.
+The Credit Union monitors your ATM, VISA Debit Card and VISA Credit Card for any fraudulent activity.
+This may include a sudden change in usual transactions; such as when a US-issued card is used unexpectedly overseas, out of your usual usage area, sudden string of costly purchases or any pattern associated with new fraud trends around the world.
 Be sure to confirm that all of your purchases on your monthly statement are valid.

-If we suspect fraudulent use, we will call you to validate the legitimacy of your latest transactions.
-Your participation in responding to the call is critical to prevent the potential risk and avoid restrictions we may place on your card.
+If we suspect fraudulent activity, we will contact you to validate the legitimacy of your latest transactions.
+Your participation in responding to the call is critical in preventing the potential risk and avoid any restrictions we may place on your card.